Grandparents Raising Grandchildren

 - Mental Health Issues, among others

-Becoming a kinship caregiver can be a challenging time as the grandparent is often faced with new expenses and the need for a larger home while living on a fixed income, and can be faced with a child that has behavioral challenges from a history of neglect.
+Becoming a caregiver can be a challenging time as the grandparent is often faced with new expenses and the need for a larger home while living on a fixed income, and can be faced with a child that has behavioral challenges from a history of neglect.

 - Senior LinkAge Line® - for information about benefits and services available at 1-800-333-2433